pjtunstall/penumbra/README.md

 ## Usage

+Dowload and install the [Go programming language](https://go.dev/doc/install) if you haven't already.

 To initialize a database, compile the dbinit binary with `go build -o dbinit cmd/dbinit/main.go` and run it `./dbinit` (or the equivalent command for your operating system).
 This will initialize a database called `dev.db` in a newly created `data` directory in the root of this project.

-Then to build and run the app, run `go run cmd/webapp/main.go` (assuming your working directory is the project root).
+Then to build and run the app in one step, run `go run cmd/webapp/main.go` (assuming your working directory is the project root).

 To run all tests, run `go test ./...`.